 Recent WMU graduates with degrees in elementary education are working as:

-- Teachers in kindergarten through eighth grade
+- Teachers in preschool through sixth grade

 - Educational administrators